Harshit10bisht/kgk-temporary-store-app/README.md

           AWS_S3_BUCKET='temporary-store-app'
         ```
 4. **Start MySQL server**
      Ensure MySQL is running.
-As we will be using transactions in future, we need a MongoDB replica set.
+As we will be using transactions in future, we need a MySQL replica set.
 You have two options:

      a.
 Run a local MySQL instance in MySQL Workbench
      b.
 Use a MySQL cloud connection string (recommended for simplicity) (e.g. aiven)